mayakraft/Workshops/Introduction to Coding- Javascript, Data, and Poetry.md

 *take the thing on the right and store it into the variable on the left*.

 It's not a "truth statement".
 It's an *action*.
-If the computer was mechanical, it would boot up it's motors and conveyor belts and start to move this digital object into the spot in memory named "message".
+Imagine a steampunk computer that's fully mechanical.
+This line of code would boot up it's motors and conveyor belts and start to move this digital object into the spot in memory named "message".

 ### Syntax